odoo/documentation/content/applications/productivity/documents.rst

 Set the conditions
 ------------------

-You can :guilabel:`Create` a new :guilabel:`Action` or edit an existing one.
-You can define the :guilabel:`Action Name` and then set the conditions that trigger the appearance of the action button (:guilabel:`▶`) on the right-side panel when selecting a file.
+Define the :guilabel:`Action Name` and then set the conditions that trigger the appearance of the :icon:`fa-play` (:guilabel:`play`) icon on the right-side panel when selecting a file.

 There are three basic types of conditions you can set:

 #. :guilabel:`Tags`: you can use the :guilabel:`Contains` and :guilabel:`Does not contain`
-   conditions, meaning the files *must have* or *must not have* the tags set here.
+   conditions, meaning the files *must have* or *must not have* the tags set here;

-#. :guilabel:`Contact`: the files must be associated with the contact set here.
+#. :guilabel:`Contact`: the files must be associated with the contact set here;

 #. :guilabel:`Owner`: the files must be associated with the owner set here.